Write/telegram-twitter-forwarder/README.md

 ## Features added since Franciscod's version

-- Blocklist support : Block tweets containing certain string (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L61) and [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L123))
+- Blocklist support : Block tweets containing certain string (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L28) and [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L131))
-- Skip tweet that are reply (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L128))
+- Skip tweet that are reply (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L141))
+- Skip tweet that retweet itself (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L159))
-- If tweet is a retweet, use full_text insead of truncated one (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L132))
+- If tweet is a retweet, use full_text insead of truncated one (See [here](https://github.com/Write/telegram-twitter-forwarder/blob/master/job.py#L145))
-- Use html format instead of markdown for telegram sendMessage, change the format in [bot.py](https://github.com/Write/telegram-twitter-forwarder/blob/master/bot.py#L60)
+- Use html format instead of markdown for telegram sendMessage, change the format in [bot.py](https://github.com/Write/telegram-twitter-forwarder/blob/master/bot.py#L56)

+## Need to be fixed
+- Bot can't read message in channel.
+Only in group for now.
+If we change manually the channel ID in database after setting it up in a group, it work great.
+(Forward a message from your channel to @JsonDumpBot to know it's ID).
+We certainly need to update from python-telegram-bot@5.0 to fix it — They are at v13.0 now...

 ## secrets.env ?